peacefullypresent/peacefullypresent.github.io/posts/blockers.md

+---
+title: Blocking Software
+date: 2025-11-13
+description: Thoughts on the role of blockers and some ones I use
+---

 EP: 5, Sobriety: 0

 I'm going to start including my emotional pain and sobriety days for the day I post this.
 Hopefully provides some context for the journey ahead.
 I've been on a rough streak this week, but I still hope today's topic helps.